Lombardi Grand Prix: Grand Prix

-The Lombardi Grand Prix was built in two series: early models used the regular, metal engine cover from the Fiat 850 while the Series II has a louvred unit in black metal.
-The door windows are also different, being of a three-piece design (one on top, two lower pieces of which one could be slid open) while later cars have a more conventional layout with a vent window up front and a single piece which, however, could only be rolled halfway down.
+On early production models the standard GRP doors featured windows of a three-piece design (one on top, two lower pieces of which one could be slid open).
+This was soon changed for a more conventional layout with a vent window up front and a single fixed piece behind.
+Steel doors were available as an option, and on these the rear portion opened with a traditional winder (though it could only be rolled halfway down).